slexisvn/query_engine/docs/02-logical-plan/10-relational-algebra.md

 The swap is the one to watch, because it is not decided by shape.
 Laws say the optimizer *may* exchange the inputs; whether it *does* is a cost decision, made on whatever row-count estimates it holds at that moment.
 Run the query once before optimizing it again and the estimates change, and so does the side `ORDERS` lands on.
 That is chapter 24's subject, and it is the reason a plan printed from a freshly started engine is the one to compare against.

-**This is the whole argument for having an intermediate representation at all.** SQL text has no such laws.
-You cannot prove that moving a `WHERE` clause into an `ON` clause preserves meaning by reasoning about tokens, and chapter 17 shows a case where it emphatically does not.
-Rewriting text is guesswork.
-Rewriting algebra is arithmetic.
+An intermediate representation makes these conditions easier to express and check.
+SQL also has semantics and equivalent formulations, but moving text without resolving names, join types, and scope can change the answer.
+Chapter 17 shows why relocating a condition from `WHERE` to `ON` needs that information.

 ## Where the analogy stops